Saturday, February 27, 2016

 On October 5, 1789 7-8,000 women seize arms at City Hall and march on Versailles, to demand grain and bring the king back to Paris.

-Militants threaten to cut the hair of women who do not join them (Michelet, p.
-51)
+Militants threaten to cut the hair of women who do not join them.

 Michelet on the women's engagement:

-"Great misery is fierce, it strikes the most feeble" (p.56)
+"Great misery is fierce, it strikes the most feeble."

-They were more exposed to hunger than men, because more isolated; with children who cried and died, or seamstresses who worked alone (he does not mention washerwomen, whose work was sociable).
-Not all militantes were hungry, such as market-women and prostitutes, but they were surrounded by misery.
+Summary: Women were more exposed to hunger than men because more isolated, with children who cried and died, or seamstresses who worked alone (he does not mention washerwomen, whose work was sociable).
+Not all militants, he adds, were hungry, such as market-women and prostitutes, but misery surrounded them.

 Bring the king back to Paris: